Frequently Asked Questions

 - Family member of a consumer

 I am in charge of coordinating and/or facilitating the use of the curriculum in my jurisdiction.
-Is there anything I can read that will guide me through that process?
+Is there anything I can read that will help guide me through that process?

 Developing a Mental Health Court provides an in-depth introduction to the mental health court model based on available research and the experiences of practitioners from around the country.
 The curriculum: